Weave.js

 Next.js version used

 Weave.js is not compatible with React 19, which is included in Next.js 15.
-For this reason, we will use Next.js 14.
+For this reason, this guide uses Next.js 14.

 Step by step